You can stroll from Parramatta all the way to the Blue Mountains. It’ll just take a few days to get there.

 Other bodies involved in the creation of the path include Blacktown City Council, Penrith City Council, NSW National Parks and Wildlife Service and the Western Sydney Parklands Trust.

-To properly map out the entire walk for GPS, members of the Walking Volunteers are completing the entire trail over five days.
-They set off from Parramatta last Friday morning and are expected to arrive at Penrith Station tomorrow, October 15 at around 4.45pm.
+To properly map out the entire walk for GPS, members of the Walking Volunteers completed the entire trail over five days.